lencsegabor/siitperf/README.md

 ========

 Siitperf is an RFC 8219 compliant SIIT (stateless NAT64) tester written in C++ using DPDK, and it can be used under the Linux operating system.
+It is extended to support stateful NAT64 and stataful NAT44 (also called NAPT) tests, too.
+Stateful extension is in very alpha stage, and only siitperf-tp supports it (see below).

 Introduction
 ------------